So you like quirky, low-budget films?

-Welcome to Bello Productions, an independent production company located just outside of Pittsburgh, Pennsylvania.
-This fun, low-budget film studio is owned and operated by Joe Giacobello, a Pittsburgh actor and comedian.
+Welcome to Bello Productions, an independent production company located in Pittsburgh, Pennsylvania.
+This fun, low-budget film studio produces independent films and videos in the Pittsburgh area.

 Owned and operated by Joe Giacobello -- a local actor, comedian, and writer originally from Erie, Pennsylvania -- Bello Productions is best known for "Doing Therapy," a lighthearted romantic comedy set in modern-day Pittsburgh, Pennsylvania.